-Normally, the acidic environment in the stomach kills the virus that enters the digestive tract.
+Typically, the acidic environment in the stomach kills the virus that enters the digestive tract.
 People who take medicines for acidity to neutralize stomach acids might unknowingly create a safe environment for SARS-CoV-2 to enter the cells and multiply.
 This might be the cause of gastrointestinal symptoms.
 Studies are ongoing to determine the relationship between acidity drugs and the risk of developing digestive symptoms.

-Most liver injuries resulting from this infection are mild, but severe damage is also possible.
+Most liver injuries from this infection are mild, but severe damage is also possible.
 In critically ill patients, a higher degree of liver injury was noted, for which doctors administered medicines to protect the liver (hepatoprotective drugs).

 Effects of COVID-19 on People With Pre-Existing Gastrointestinal Disorders: